 "It's fun, hands-on and active."
 "It's simple and easy to implement."
-"It's age-appropriate, builds character and develops new skills."
+"It's age-appropriate, builds character and

 That's just a glimpse of what parents and youth across the country are saying about Lions, the BSA's pilot program for kindergarten-age boys.